#399 Nellie Wartoft: Global Fix—Change Management Without the Migraine — Part Two

 Change Ambitiously.
 Outgrow Yourself.

-If you’re a growth progressive, a black horse, a visionary underdog, a transformation guru, or a bold-hearted changemaker—this podcast is for you.
+If you’re a growth progressive, a black horse, a visionary underdog, or someone boldly rewriting the rules—you’re already one of us.
 Because you are the Chief Change Officer.

 Our mission?

-To help you become wiser in action, clearer in thought, and more ambitious—so you can outgrow yourself and achieve outcomes beyond imagination and calculation.
+To help you become wiser in action, clearer in thought, and more ambitious in motion—so you can outgrow yourself and unlock outcomes beyond imagination or calculation.

-Subscribe now @chiefchangeofficer on LinkedIn, Apple, Spotify, and YouTube.
+Join them on LinkedIn, Apple, Spotify, and YouTube @chiefchangeofficer.